jsloop42/dreamlisp/README.md

 #### quote

-Supresses evaluation of a list form.
+Suppresses evaluation of a list form.

 ```
 λ user> (quote (+ 1 2))